 If the intrinsic value of a share is higher than today’s market price, it is considered a “buy.”
 If it is within a very close range, it is a “hold.”
 If it is below the market price, it is given a “sell” rating.
 Some investment analysts have more rating categories and use different names, but they are essentially giving you this information.
 For example, outperform, market perform, and underperform correlate to buy, hold, and sell respectively.

 Avoid Trading with Emotion

 One thing to completely take out of the picture is trading with emotion.
+This usually hurts your personal profitability.
 Emotional investing leads to stock market crashes, selling at the wrong time, and buying at the wrong time.
-If you have done well with a stock and want to keep the profits, it is best to decide if the stock is still undervalued.
+If you have done well with stock and want to keep the profits, it is best to decide if the stock is still undervalued.
 If it is, why would you ever sell?
 The same goes for buying.
 If a stock has done really well recently, it is generally a bad time to buy it.
 You already missed the big gain and will lose money if it goes back down.

 Whenever you are going to click the buy or sell button, don’t think of what you have already gained or lost unless you are taking taxes into account.
 What has happened is done.
 Those are sunk costs.
 Only buy and sell based on the future.

-On January 21, 2010, I made a bad stock trade.
-Given that, I still made a bunch of money, but had I not let emotions get involved I would have made more money.
+On January 21, 2010, I, Eric Rosenberg, made a bad stock trade.
+Given that, I still made a bunch of money but had I not let emotions get involved I would have made more money.
 Here is the story, as told on that fateful day in 2010:

 I bought BRK.B about a month ago for $3,404 per share.
 Over the last month it dipped down below $3,300 and slowly came back.
 I bought it because I knew it was going to split 50:1 in the near future, and I wanted to capitalize on the price increase I (correctly) expect would happen.